 The SOAP samples are a simple message producer and consumer pair.
 Their goal is to show that JORAM successfully integrates and supports SOAP as an other communication protocol than TCP.
-Running these samples requires to have installed and configured Apache's Tomcat servlet container (check the installation document).
+Running these samples requires to have installed and configured Apache's Tomcat servlet container (check above).